 You can’t really buy it in slabs like quartz or laminate, an epoxy countertop must be made at your kitchen.

 The process involves mixing the resin with a hardener while both are in a liquid state, the mixture must then be applied to the location and it will solidify within a few minutes.
-The idea behind pouring epoxy is that it is self-leveling, which means you need to let it flow over the are where it’s supposed to solidify.
+The idea behind pouring epoxy is that it is self-leveling, which means you need to let it flow over where it’s supposed to solidify.

 Although the endeavor is often tackled by brave DIYers, it’s also possible (and advisable) to hire a professional team to carry it out instead.

-Disadvantages of Epoxy Countertops
+Disadvantages Of Epoxy Countertops

 Although the results can be interesting there are a number of disadvantages in opting for epoxy countertops.

 Although some YouTubers and websites try to sell the process of making epoxy countertops as something easy and even enjoyable, reality begs to differ.

 Epoxy requires a careful and even application to ensure the surface will be smooth and trap no air bubbles.
 It demands tons of preparation

 Because of the “pouring until the resin flows over edges” aspect of the installation you can expect a lot of quick solidifying epoxy all over the place.

 The best thing to do is to cover your entire kitchen with plastic canvas, but don’t expect any of your clothes and shoes to survive the day.
 They won’t.
 Don’t even try not wearing clothes.
 The resin is also really hard to remove from skin, so it’s something to watch out for.